paul-green-stone/nks/README.md

 ## Features

-The *anks-ca* program offers the following features:
+The *nks* program offers the following features:

 * **Cellular Automata Simulations**: The program allows you to simulate various types of cellular automata, each governed by different rules and behaviors.